Tgavia1/Tgavia1/README.md

-- 👋 Hi, I’m Tomer gavia
+- 👋 Hi, I’m Tomer Gavia
-- 👀 I’m interested in ...
+- 👀 I’m interested in Music, Sports, Travels And Food
 - 🌱 I’m currently learning Data analyst & BI
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+-

 <!---
 Tgavia1/Tgavia1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.